michaelyaacoub/michaelyaacoub/README.md

 - ⚡ Fun fact: ...
 -->

-- ✨ I’m a software developer, I have a passion for building things for the web.
+- ✨ I’m a software developer, I have a passion for building things for the web and tech the all way.
 - 🌱 I’m currently taking CS50
 - 💾 I'm pretty much always learning about something.
 Right now, it's Python and writing articles.
 - ✉ Chat with me on LinkedIn, /michaelyaacoub7